Mitsubishi Oxygen Sensor Replacement

-The pictures on this guide are from a 2019 Mitsubishi Outlander with a 4-cylinder engine.
+The pictures in this guide are from a 2019 Mitsubishi Outlander with a 4-cylinder engine.
 The same engine is used on Mitsubishi Lancer, Eclipse, and other models; therefore, the procedure is the same for all models equipped with the 2.4L four-cylinder engine.

 Symptoms

-Symptoms you may notice a bad oxygen sensor often causes the following.
+You may notice a bad oxygen sensor often causes the following.

 - Check engine light stays on